djoos-cookbooks/newrelic/README.md

 * `'service_action'` - The web server service action, defaults to "restart"
 * `'config_file'` - The New Relic php agent config file, depends on your php external configuration directory; e.g. /etc/php5/conf.d/newrelic.ini, /etc/php5/mods-available/newrelic.ini, ...
 Defaults to nil
 * `'config_file_to_be_deleted'` - The New Relic php agent-generated config file, e.g. /etc/php5/cli/conf.d/newrelic.ini.
 If set, the file will get deleted during the Chef run as we want the Chef-generated config file to be used instead (`'config_file'`), defaults to nil
-* `'execute_php5enmod'` - Executes "php5enmod newrelic" if true.
+* `'execute_phpenmod'` - Executes "phpenmod newrelic" if true.
 Needed if you use the mods-available directory, defaults to false
 * `'cookbook_ini'` - Sets cookbook for .ini template, defaults to 'newrelic'
 * `'source_ini'` - Sets source for .ini template, defaults to 'agent/php/newrelic.ini.erb'
 * `'cookbook'` - Sets cookbook for template, defaults to 'newrelic'
 * `'source'` - Sets source for template, defaults to 'agent/php/newrelic.cfg.erb'

 #### Advanced parameters

 * `'enabled'` default => true
 * `'logfile'` default to nil